ioniodi/site-bilingual/_courses-en/hci.md

 ---
 ref: hci
-title: " Computer Programming"
+title: "Object Oriented Programming"
 author: choko-en
-excerpt: "Top-down techniques, modular, and structured engineering for the production of large programs.
-Advanced dynamic data structures, basic file processing techniques (serial or random access).
-Classes and objects.
-Programming with objects.
-Operators, variables, methods, relations, dependencies, class diagrams.
-Functions: declaration, definition, overloading functions.
-Pointers, references, advanced functions, operator overloading.
-Inheritance.
-Polymorphism.
-Exception handling, error detection and handling.
-Programming with templates and template libraries.
-Object-oriented analysis and design.
-Design models.
-Predefined libraries.
-Programming Lab (Chosen language: “C++”)."
+excerpt: "Introduction to the notion of Object Oriented Programming.
+Basic notions of Java: variables, data, calculations.
+Branching structures, arrays.
+Classes, objects and Inheritance in Java.
+Interaction Environments in Java.
+The notion of exception and the various exception handling methods.
+Building Applets and the use of data input/output techniques.
+Execution threads and parallel programming in Java.
+Java graphics and animation.
+Java and web programming.
+Programming Lab (Chosen language: “Java”)."
 ---

-code: ΗΥ110
+code: ΗΥ130
-semester: 1
+semester: 3
 type: "Compulsory"
 hours: 4
 extra: 2L